hasselmm/cmake-toolchain-arduino-cli/README.md

 ```

 This all can be done using [Arduino CLI](https://github.com/arduino/arduino-cli).
-This  toolchain fully based upon this really great tool: There are no tricks, no hacks,
+This toolchain is fully based upon this really great tool: There are no tricks, no hacks,
 no manual parsing of obscure text files at undocumented locations.
 Just the official
 API and some pretty straight forward CMake.
 That's the main principle of this toolchain
 file, and that's what hopefully makes it more robust than any other Arduino toolchain
 file before *(— famous last words)*.

 ## Status